Deutschlandstipendium for the periods 2023/24

 FAQs on the Deutschlandstipendium for prospective applicants

-Half of the funding for the D-Stips comes from the Federal Ministry of Education and Research (BMBF), the other half from private donors that include foundations, companies, private individuals and others.
+Half of the funding for the DStip comes from the Federal Ministry of Education and Research (BMBF), the other half from private donors, such as foundations, companies, and private individuals.

 The application period is in January for grants starting in April.
 You can apply regardless of which semester you are in; the only condition in this respect is that the last semester of your standard study period ends not before the summer semester.

 The scholarship is always awarded for the term of one year and re-announced each year.
 You may easily apply for an extension of the funding through the application form.

 The application deadlines are regularly announced on this Internet page.
 Usually, the application documents can be handed in during ten days each January.

 No, the Germany Scholarship is not connected to your income and/or BAföG payments, therefore, will not reduce the BAföG payments.
 If housing subsidy is granted, please contact the relevant office.

 The Germany Scholarship is a merit scholarship for which, in addition to grades, also some so-called soft factors (see next FAQs) play a large role.
-It is used to support the best and most engaged people in a study program.
+It is used to support the best and most engaged of our students.

-Besides the grade average, the following soft factors are taken into account in awarding the scholarships: subject-related and non-subject qualifications and achievements (e.g., prizes and internships), extracurricular engagement (e.g., volunteering, social or political engagement) but also circumstances that have complicated the educational biography to date (such as caring for own children, a migration background, illnesses).
+Besides the grade average, the following soft factors are taken into account: subject-related and non-subject qualifications and achievements (e.g., prizes and internships), extracurricular engagement (e.g., volunteering, social or political engagement) but also circumstances that have complicated the educational biography to date (such as caring for own children, a migration background, illnesses).
 See also Section 6 of the University of Stuttgart statutes for awarding Germany Scholarships [de] (pdf) (August 11, 2011).

 Yes, if your donor does not choose to remain anonymous, we will pass the contact information on to you.